AIMultipleAIMultiple

 8.)
 Puppet

-Puppet automates infrastructure setup and configuration to support consistent environment management by:
+Puppet automates infrastructure setup and configuration:

 • Centrally managing resources